Alpha Pi Omega: Activities

 Alpha Pi Omega preserves Native American traditions by celebrating and practicing cultural and spiritual heritage, such as hosting stickball games.
 At the same time, it supports a network for college students and professionals in modern society.
 The sorority's annual national convention is called the Grand Gathering.

 Its permanent national philanthropy is the National Indian Education Association, as of 2010.
 Individual chapters also participate in local fundraising events such as Walk a Mile in Her Shoes or Remember the 10 Run.
 The Washington State University chapter held sexual assault awareness classes and LGBTQ+ ally training, while the Oregon State University chapter held a fundraiser for the Humane Society.

 Membership

 Interested women may join at the undergraduate or post-undergraduate level.
 Collegiate women must have completed at least one full-time academic term, have a 2.8 GPA or higher, and have no previous affiliation with any social sorority.
 Women interested in joining a professional chapter must have completed a bachelor's degree or higher and have no previous affiliation with any social sorority.

 Chapters

-APO starts potential chapters as expansion chapters or honey pots.
-After a year, the expansion chapter becomes a provisional chapter.
 Chapters are chartered at the sorority's annual Grand Gathering.
-Graduate chapters are for women who have received their undergraduate degrees.

-Active chapters are indicated in bold.
-Inactive chapters are shown in italic.